cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/synchronizers.md

 ## Usage

-The SynchronizerManager exposes similar API to that of the ToolGroupManager.
+The `SynchronizerManager` exposes similar API to that of the `ToolGroupManager`.
 A created Synchronizer has methods like `addTarget`, `addSource`, `add` (which adds the viewport as a "source" and a "target"), and equivalent `remove*` methods.